 Welcome to the Circus of

 Value Despair A collection of photos from Six Flags New Orleans, an amusement park that closed at the approach of Hurricane Katrina and never reopened.
-Six years later it remains, slouching slowly into rust and rubble. (previously
+Six years later it remains, slouching slowly into rust and rubble. (previously)

 Marine funerals and the aftermath of Katrina.
 Moving sets of photographs that were worthy of this year's Pulitzer Prize for Feature and Break News photography, respectively.
-Powerful
+Powerful.
+Frightening.
+Painful.